 Over the years, my husband and I felt helpless seeing our son struggle with severe expressive speech impairment.
 While he attended special education classes in schools in our hometown Oxnard, I became his home teacher continuing the lessons taught at school.
 I have helped him with his reading, personal hygiene, activities of daily living and spelling.
 I was not willing to accept that my son would not be capable of expressing himself or his needs.
 He had trouble handling the ins and outs of daily living activities and social skills.
 Junior has been fortunate to have access to programs in the USA that have helped him to be independent and accepted by his family and community.

 This is not the case in my home country of Sierra Leone.
 I have traveled back and forth to Sierra Leone with Junior since he was a child.
 On these trips, I have seen so many individuals with the same problems, being received with minimal support and acceptance.
-I have decided to open a day program where individuals with autism and other special needs can spend their day in a supportive and safe environment.
-I want them to have access to a facility where they are taught the skills to achieve independence, confidence and self-reliance.
-I want them to learn the basic activities of daily living including bathing, eating, bathroom skills, money skills, grooming, dressing, social skills and safety measures.
-I want them to get to participate in recreational activities including games, music and dancing, sports and field trips.
+We have decided to open a day program where individuals with autism and other special needs can spend their day in a supportive and safe environment.
+We want them to have access to a facility where they are taught the skills to achieve independence, confidence and self-reliance.
+We want them to learn the basic activities of daily living including bathing, eating, bathroom skills, money skills, grooming, dressing, social skills and safety measures.
+We also want them to learn academic skills, social skills and recreational activities..

-With no access to day programs in Sierra Leone that cater to them, I have witnessed individuals with special needs roaming the streets and having to endure living in an environment where people sometimes throw rocks at them, yell at them or suffer beatings.
+With no access to day programs in Sierra Leone that cater to them, I have witnessed individuals with special needs roaming the streets and having to endure living in an environment where people sometimes throw rocks at them, yell at them or physically abuse them.

-This breaks my heart as this could have been my son, had he not been born in the USA.
+This breaks my heart as this could have been our son, had he not been born in the USA.